Athena (wrestler): All Elite Wrestling / Return to ROH (2022–present)

 In late 2023, Athena became the mentor of Billie Starkz and Lexy Nair, with Starkz and Nair becoming her 'minions' and formed the stable "M.I.T.".
 On the November 23 episode of ROH Honor Club TV, Athena and Starkz lost to Ronda Rousey and Marina Shafir.
 On the following episode of ROH Wrestling, Starkz defeated Shafir in a one-on-one match, with Starkz proceeded to attack Shafir after the match.
 Athena and Nair come out and feigned announcing that Starkz had graduated from 'minion training'.
 Athena then announced that only Nair was the valedictorian.
 Starkz then got upset and attacked Athena.
 Starkz then met Tony Khan backstage and requested a championship match with Athena, which Khan accepted.
 The match was then made for Final Battle.
 At the event, Athena defeated Starkz to retain the ROH Women's World Championship.
 On the March 14, 2024, episode of Ring of Honor Wrestling, Athena issued a title match open challenge at Supercard of Honor after declaring that she needs someone other than the ROH roster to push her to the limit.
 The open challenge was answered by a debuting Hikaru Shida.
 At the event on April 5, Athena defeated Shida to retain the title.
 On April 13 at Battle of the Belts X, Athena successfully defended her title against Red Velvet.
 On the June 20 episode of ROH Wrestling, she announced that she has tore her ankle ligaments and will be out for four to six months.
 However, she declared that she will not relinquish the ROH Women's World Championship while she recovers from her injury, though this would be later proven to be a ruse.
 On July 26 at Death Before Dishonor, Athena successfully defended her title against Queen Aminata.
 On September 15, 2024, Athena became the longest reigning ROH title holder, surpassing Samoa Joe's reign as ROH World Champion at 645 days.
 On December 20 at Final Battle, Athena once again successfully defended her title against Starkz.
-On the December 26 episode of Ring of Honor Wrestling, Athena kicked Nair out of M.I.T after Nair almost costed her her title at Final Battle.
+On the December 26 episode of Ring of Honor Wrestling, Athena kicked Nair out of M.I.T after Nair almost costed her title at Final Battle.